-- Metformin hydrochloride extended-release tablets are contraindicated in patients with an eGFR less than 30 mL/min/1.73 $\rm m^2$ [see Contraindications (4)]. - recommended in patients with eGFR between 30 to 45 mL/min/1.73 m.
-Obtain an eGFR at least annually in all patients taking metformin hydrochloride - extended-release tablets.
-In patients at risk for the development of renal impairment (e.g., the elderly), renal function should be assessed more frequently.
-In patients taking metformin hydrochloride extended-release tablets whose eGFR falls below 45 mL/min/1.73 m, assess the benefit and risk of continuing therapy Drug interactions - The concomitant use of metformin hydrochloride extended- - release tablets with specific drugs may increase the risk of metformin-associated lactic acidosis: those that impair renal function, result in significant hemodynamic change, interfere with acid-base balance, or increase metformin accumulation Age 65 or greater - The risk of metformin-associated lactic acidosis increases with the patient's age because elderly patients have a greater likelihood of having hepatic, renal, or cardiac impairment than younger patients.
-Assess renal function more - Radiologic studies with contrast Administration of intravascular iodinated contrast agents in metformin-treated patients has led to an acute decrease in renal function and the occurrence of lactic acidosis.
-Stop metformin hydrochloride extended-release tablets at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR between 30 and 60 mL/min/1.73 m; in patients with a history of hepatic impairment, alcoholism or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
-Re-evaluate eGFR 48 hours after the imaging procedure, and restart metformin hydrochloride extended-release tablets if renal function is
+Metformin hydrochloride extended-release tablets are contraindicated in patients with an eGFR less than 30 mL/min/1.73 m2 [see Contraindications (4)].

+o Initiation of metformin hydrochloride extended-release tablets are not recommended in patients with eGFR between 30 to 45 mL/min/1.73 m2.

+Obtain an eGFR at least annually in all patients taking metformin hydrochloride impairment (e.g., the elderly), renal function should be assessed more frequently o In patients taking metformin hydrochloride extended-release tablets whose eGFR falls below 45 mL/min/1.73 m^2 , assess the benefit and risk of continuing therapy the patient's age because elderly patients have a greater likelihood of having hepatic renal, or cardiac impairment than younger patients.
+Assess renal function more frequently in elderly patients.

+Drug interactions - The concomitant use of metformin hydrochloride extended-release tablets with specific drugs may increase the risk of metformin-associated lactic acidosis: those that impair renal function, result in significant hemodynamic change, interfere with acid-base balance, or increase metformin accumulation.
+Consider more frequent monitoring of patients.

+agents in metformin-treated patients has led to an acute decrease in renal function and the occurrence of lactic acidosis.
+Stop metformin hydrochloride extended-release tablets at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR between 30 and 60 mL/min/1.73 m2; in patients with a history of hepatic impairment, alcoholism or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
+Re-evaluate eGFR 48 hours after the imaging procedure, of certain acids, known as ketones, in the blood or urine).
+Metformin lydrochloride extended-release tablets should not be used he treatment of diabetic ketoacidosis.

+have kidney problems.

+have a history or risk for diabetic ketoacidosis (high levels and restart metformin hydrochloride extended-release tablets if renal function is

 - Surgery and other procedures Withholding of food and fluids during surgical or other procedures may increase the risk for volume depletion, hypotension, and renal impairment.
 Metformin hydrochloride extended-release tablets should be temporarily discontinued while patients have restricted food and fluid intake. - Hypoxic states Several of the postmarketing cases of metformin-associated lactic acidosis occurred in the setting of acute congestive heart failure (particularly when accompanied by hypoperfusion and hypoxemia).
-Cardiovascular collapse (shock), acute myocardial infarction, sepsis, and other conditions associated with hypoxemia have been associated with lactic acidosis and may cause prerenal azotemia.
-When such an event occurs, discontinue metformin hydrochloride extended-release tablets. - Excessive alcohol intake Alcohol potentiates the effect of metformin on lactate metabolism.
-Patients should be warned against excessive alcohol intake while $\ \ \, \text{receiving metformin hydrochloride extended-release tablets}.$ - Hepatic impairment Patients with hepatic impairment have developed cases of metformin-associated lactic acidosis.
+Cardiovascular collapse (shock), acute myocardial infarction, sepsis, and other conditions associated with hypoxemia - have been associated with lactic acidosis and may cause prerenal azotemia.
+When such an event occurs, discontinue metformin hydrochloride extended-release tablets.
+Excessive alcohol intake - Alcohol potentiates the effect of metformin on lactate metabolism.
+Patients should be warned against excessive alcohol intake while - receiving metformin hydrochloride extended-release tablets.
+Hepatic impairment - Patients with hepatic impairment have developed cases of metformin-associated lactic acidosis.
 This may be due to impaired lactate clearance resulting in higher lactate blood levels.
-Therefore, avoid use of metforming hydrochloride extended-release tablets in patients with clinical or laboratory evidence of hepatic disease.
+Therefore, avoid use of metformin hydrochloride extended-release tablets in patients with clinical or laboratory evidence of hepatic disease.

-5.2 Vitamin B19 Deficiency
+5.2 Vitamin B12 Deficiency